 When designing and planning a controlled environment such as a cleanroom, one of the most important things to think about is what materials you need for your cleanroom walls.
-They need to keep out airborne particles that may cause contamination and be designed to allow you to control temperature, humidity and air flow.
+It’s important to keep out airborne particles that may cause contamination and allow for an integrated design for control of temperature, humidity and air flow.

 The panel core will depend on your requirements:

-- The Puracore® Flush Cleanroom Aluminium Honeycomb system is suitable for any classification of cleanroom.
-The core is non-shedding, non-combustible and the system is certified to the highest Factory Mutual (FM) classification.
+- The Puracore Flush Aluminium Honeycomb Cleanroom system is suitable for any classification of cleanroom.
+The core is non-shedding, non-combustible and the system has full FM certification.

-- Mineral Fibre cored panels are an ideal choice for hygienic storage areas and where fire ratings are important.
+- Mineral Fibre cored panels are an ideal choice where fire ratings are important.

-Selecting the right panel finish for your cleanroom depends on a number of factors, including the humidity, cleaning process and application.
-If you are unsure about the options that would suit your cleanroom, then it’s best to speak to an expert.
+Selecting the right panel finish for your cleanroom depends on a number of factors, including the specification, cleaning process and application:

 White Foodsafe Laminate